Maintaining the safety of the people you are responsible for everyday is a crucial thing.

 What is the Australian Standard Code for traffic signs?

-As recently as this month, Standards Australia has updated the AS 1742.1 standard which is the safety standard for traffic signs.
+In 2021, Standards Australia has updated the AS 1742.1 standard which is the safety standard for traffic signs.

 The federal government consistently monitors what can be done to prevent traffic accidents; it’s important you keep on top of the changing standards to keep people safe and to comply with the law.